bdantas/make-portable/README.md

 # make-portable
 Simple shell script that bundles everything needed for a GNU/Linux application to run on an older target system.

+# Wait, so you're saying that I can't just compile a binary on a new GNU/Linux machine then run it on an older GNU/Linux machine of the same architecture?
+If we're talking about software compiled against glibc or libstdc++, yes that's right.
+It has to do with how glibc and libstdc++ are developed.
+Programs compiled on older versions of glibc and libstdc++ continue to work with newer versions of those libraries.
+However, programs compiled on newer versions of glibc and libstdc++ generally don't work with older versions of those libraries--even if all the functions/symbols the program needs are present in the older versions.
+Maybe this kind of breakage is gratuitous and sadistic, maybe not.
+I don't know for sure, so can't criticize.
+All I know is that this issue is a massive source of pain.
+Also, some alternative C libraries (at least musl) are developed in way that takes care not to do this (read about "forwards compatibility" here: https://www.etalabs.net/compare_libcs.html).

-# Why would I want this?
+# Why would I want to use this script?
-So that, when that dusty old machine you haven't upgraded in years needs the newest version of some C or C++ application, you're not forced to compile software on the old machine.
-If you want to be able to build an application on your daily-driver GNU/Linux OS then bundle everything that's needed for the application to run on an older OS, then this script may do the trick for you.
+When that dusty old machine you haven't upgraded in years needs the newest version of some C or C++ application, you have to contend with the issue I described above.
+You either need to compile on the old machine or you need a hack.
+If compiling on the old machine is not an option for whatever reason (e.g., you can no longer find some of the build dependencies), then the approach taken by the script is one of the very few options available.

-# How do I use it?
+# So how do I use the script?
 1. **Install the desired application on the source GNU/Linux OS** the normal way (from repository or source code).
 The script relies on *which* to find your application's binary, so make sure that the output of `which foo` is the path to the binary you want to bundle.
 2. **Run this script on the source OS**, passing the name of the binary as the sole argument.
 The script grabs the application's binary and all its shared library dependencies (including glibc and libstdc++ if applicable).
 It also grabs source OS's linker (ld).
 All of that is put into a tarball.
 Script then creates a launcher script.
 When the script finishes, the tarball and launcher script will be in your home folder.
 3. **Copy the tarball and launcher script to the target GNU/Linux OS**.
 You can put them in any directory, just make sure that both are in the same directory.
 You can rename the launcher and tarball at any time, as long as the names match (*foo* and *foo.tgz*).